 Twenty-five years ago he found himself at Mayo Clinic where he was diagnosed with a serious illness.
 “I asked the doctor what I could expect and he said, ‘Oh, it’s going to kill you.
 It might be three years, seven at the most, or maybe tomorrow.’
 The guy’s bedside policy was not all that great.”
-Some reflection led to a career- change into education, and now some 30 years later Jamison hopes to one day cross paths with that doctor again.
-“I’d like to talk with him about his math”, Jamison says.
+Some reflection led to a career- change into education, and now some 30 years later John hopes to one-day cross paths with that doctor again.
+John says, “I’d like to talk with him about his math”.

-Jamison is a believer in the view that while we may have little control over what comes to us each day, we have full control over what we do in response.
-And he see stories as a powerful way to get through those sometimes challenging days… and sometimes…to just imagine some fun things and have a good time.
+John is a believer in the view that while we may have little control over what comes to us each day, we have full control over what we do in response.
+And he sees stories as a powerful way to get through those sometimes challenging days… and sometimes…to just imagine some fun things and have a good time.

-Today, after another novel and more children’s books, John isn’t slowing down.
-“I feel things creaking when I get up in the morning, and it’s getting harder to bend over far enough to tie my shoes, but I can still tell a good story,” Jamison says.
+Today, after three novels and more children’s books, John isn’t slowing down.
+“I feel things creaking when I get up in the morning, and it’s getting harder to bend over far enough to tie my shoes, but I can still tell a good story,” John says.
 “I’m having fun spending my time on the things I can do, and not wasting my time thinking about the rest.”

 John is available for speaking engagements and programs.

 We will NOT spam you, but will send an occasional news-letter and other updates about what is happening at johnbjamison.com